 As detailed in Chapter 7, an extensive outreach and education campaign will be vital to raise awareness and stakeholder participation in the Double Bayou Watershed.
-This initiative will require support and collaboration from stakeholders, TSSWCB, Texas A&M AgriLife Extension, Galveston Bay Foundation, City of Anahuac and Chambers County.
+This initiative will require support and collaboration from stakeholders, TSSWCB, T Texas A&M AgriLife Extension Service, Galveston Bay Foundation, City of Anahuac and Chambers County.
 The watershed coordinator will facilitate communication with these entities and act as a liaison to ensure that information is provided throughout the watershed.
 This section provides lead-entity and financial details of stakeholder-identified outreach and education management measures (Table 8-2 Outreach and education management measures).
 Stakeholders also suggested the number of outreach and education programs to be implemented per year over the 10-year project term.
 Tracking of the implementation of these programs, which may include the number of people reached, will provide quantifiable metrics for evaluation of the implementation of the outreach and education measures.

-Outreach and Education Lead Entity er of Pro Year Ra Total Cost Management Measures · Years 1 to 3 4 to 6 7 to 7 to 10 Broad-Based Programs 100 100 1 00 10 Watershed Coordinator Partnership/ TSSWCB 1 \$950,000 Texas Watershed Steward Trainings TSSWCB/AgriLife Extension 1 1 1 N/A Watershed Texas Riparian & Stream Ecosystem Workshop TSSWCB/AgriLife Extension 1 1 1 \$24,000 Feral Hog Management Workshop TSSWCB/AgriLife Extension 1 1 1 \$24,000 Texas Well Owner Network Workshop TSSWCB/AgriLife Extension 1 1 1 N/A Nonpoint Source Education for Municipal Officials (NEMO) Workshop TCEQ/AgriLife Extension 1 1 \$10,000 Galveston Bay Foundation Action Network (GBAN) application Galveston Bay Foundation 1 N/A Educational displays at local events Watershed Coordinator 5 5 5 \$3,000 Rain gardens and rain water harvesting education/ demonstration AgriLife Extension 2 1 2 \$25,000
+Outreach and Education Lead Entity er of Pro Year Ra Total Cost Management Measures Dead Entry Years Broad-Based Programs 1 to 3 4 to 6 7 to 10 Watershed Coordinator Partnership/ TSSWCB 1 \$950,000 Texas Watershed Steward Trainings TSSWCB/ Texas A&M AgriLife Extension Service 1 1 1 N/A Watershed Texas Riparian & Stream Ecosystem Workshop TSSWCB/ Texas A&M AgriLife Extension Service 1 1 1 \$24,000 Feral Hog Management Workshop TSSWCB/ Texas A&M AgriLife Extension Service 1 1 1 \$24,000 Texas Well Owner Network Workshop TSSWCB/ Texas A&M AgriLife Extension Service 1 1 1 N/A Nonpoint Source Education for Municipal Officials (NEMO) Workshop TCEQ/AgriLife Extension 1 1 \$10,000 Galveston Bay Foundation Action Network (GBAN) application Galveston Bay Foundation 1 N/A Educational displays at local events Watershed Coordinator 5 5 5 \$3,000 Rain gardens and rain water harvesting education/ demonstration Texas A&M AgriLife Extension Service 2 1 2 \$25,000